DocBrown85/DocBrown85.github.io/_posts/2018-01-18-a-simple-todo-rest-api-with-node-express-and-mongodb.md

 from application's root directory.

 After answering some question about the application, a file named `package.json` will be created in the root directory.
-This file is used, among other things, to keep trace of our application's name, starting point, and dependancies.
+This file is used, among other things, to keep trace of our application's name, starting point, and dependencies.

 We then need to install Express and Mongoose packages: